sushi4lyfe/conductorai/README.md

     trainer.train()
 ```
 If we did get it working on a larger dataset, we could probably get it working on for our use case with a high accuracy
 rate from just several hundred datapoints.
-However, since we have a highly specified usecase the model would be prone to
+However since we have a highly specified usecase the model would be prone to
-catastrophic forgetting unless we used PEFT or trained alongside broader question types.
+catastrophic forgetting unless we used PEFT or trained alongside broader question types